chatmail/cmsend/README.md

     cmsend --init nine.testrun.org   # <-- substitute with the domain you want to set as origin

-To setup a chat using an invite link:
+To setup a genesis chat using an invite link:

     cmsend --join INVITELINK

-To send a message to a group:
+To send a message to the genesis chat:

-    echo "hello" | cmsend --grp 11
+    echo "hello" | cmsend

+To send a message to the genesis chat with an attachment:

+    cmsend -m "here is the file" -a README.md

 To show help: